saattrupdan/saattrupdan.github.io/_posts/2019-09-07-naturalselection-easily-evolve-neural-networks.md

 In [Matt's blog post](https://blog.coast.ai/lets-evolve-a-neural-network-with-a-genetic-algorithm-code-included-8809bece164) he supplied code that tuned the amount of layers in the network, the number of neurons in each layer (with each layer having the same number of neurons), the activation function and choice of optimizer.
 I really liked the pythonic way he implemented the algorithm, so I decided to try to implement it from scratch myself, adding on several new features along the way.

-This resulted in my first python package!
+This was then what resulted in my first python package!
 I call it `NaturalSelection`: [here's a link to the github repo](https://github.com/saattrupdan/naturalselection), where I also describe the implementation of the algorithm in a bit more detail.
 Here are a few notable features:

-* By default it tunes 15 hyperparameters, but this is highly flexible
+* By default it tunes 15 hyperparameters (see below), but this is highly flexible
 * It never trains the same model twice
 * The training process is parallelised using the `multiprocessing` module
 * The breeders and elites are chosen following a distribution such that the higher scoring a network is, the higher chance it has of being selected